jpfinley/heyfinley/_posts/2014-05-01-center-stage.md

 ## A new approach to retail

-For a shopper at Besy Buy, Center Stage is a totally new way to shop.
+For a shopper at Best Buy, Center Stage is a totally new way to shop.
 For retailers like Best Buy, however, a fully interactive physical computing installation represents a transformation in how they approach… floor space.

 As a retailer, you only have so many square feet to devote to any particular product.
 Managing your space to generate as much revenue as possible is the goal, and big-box retailers must decide between placing the maximum number of SKUs and providing a pleasant shopping experience.